 Short answer: a lot.
 Long answer: a lot.
 Basement agencies build their business around illusions.
 They include relatively low upfront charges.
 And there’s a good reason for this: they don’t actually do anything.
 They don’t employ their workers, handle HR, provide customer service, vet candidates, or, well… anything else.
 They’re not even really a staffing agency.
 They just drop the worker off at your door.
 That’s it.
 There’s no other value.

-As one of Canada’s largest staffing agencies, we’re shocked that these basement agencies are even around.
+As one of the country’s largest staffing agencies, we’re shocked that these basement agencies are even around.
 Before we entered the dental staffing industry, we had no idea these operations existed.
 These types of practices would get laughed out of every other industry in North America.
 We believe in honest, real, talent-driven work.
 And these agencies go against those honest practices and customer-centric services we built our company upon.

 We are currently the only real, honest, talent-driven dental staffing solution in ALL of Canada.
 And we just started!
 Unfortunately, we’re not even joking.